Paolo Battino Vittorelli: "Giustizia e Libertà" in France

-"Giustizia e Libertà" in Egypt
+World War II

-In 1938 comrades sent him back to Italy with instructions to make contact with underground antifascists; but he was intercepted at the frontier by Italian police and returned to France where he was now based until 1940.
-During May/June 1940 the German army invaded France, leaving the northern half of the country under German military occupation and virtually the entire southern part of the country administered by a pro-German puppet government.
-The Italian government hastily declared war on France in June 1940 and launched its own invasion from the south-east: this had little military impact, but it confirmed and strengthened the Rome-Berlin "axis" alliance.
-During this period, Paolo Vittorelli had been sent on a fund-raising mission to Egypt on behalf of Justice and Freedom.
-Developments in France made a return to Paris unrealistic, and instead, he established a new base for himself in Cairo, where he organised an antifascist "Justice and Freedom - Cairo" group.
-He managed to establish a relationship of uneasy mutual acceptance with the British, and over the next four years became increasingly effective as an antifascist publicist.
-Many British administrators still recalled that in the First World War the Italian government had been persuaded to join the fighting on the British side, and were inclined to view an Italian opponent of the Italian government with initial suspicion.
-As the war progressed, however, the British captured large numbers of Italian prisoners of war whom they detained in camps around Cairo.
-Vittorelli and his comrades undertook an exhaustive four-year programme of visits to the prisoner-of-war camps where they engaged with Italian captives and shared their antifascist convictions.
-In addition, he directed "Corriere degli Italiani", an Italian language GL newspaper produced in Cairo.
+In 1938, comrades sent him back to Fascist Italy with instructions to make contact with an underground network of Italian anti-fascists, but he was intercepted at the frontier by the Italian police and returned to France, where he was now based until 1940.
+On 10 May 1940, the Nazi German army invaded France, leaving the northern half of the country under German military occupation and virtually the entire southern part of the country administered by a pro-German puppet government.
+The Italian Fascist regime declared war on France in June 1940 and launched its own invasion from the south-east.

+During this period, Vittorelli had been sent on a fund-raising mission to the Kingdom of Egypt on behalf of Giustizia e Libertà (GL).
+Developments in France made a return to Paris unrealistic and he relocated to Cairo.
+He managed to establish a relationship of uneasy mutual acceptance with the British administration, and over the next four years became increasingly effective as an anti-fascist publicist.
+Vittorelli and his comrades undertook an exhaustive four-year programme of visits to the prisoner-of-war camps, where they engaged with Italian captives and shared their anti-fascist convictions.

+In addition, Vittorelli worked as a journalist and directed the Corriere degli Italiani, an Italian-language newspaper affiliated to Giustizia e Libertà (GL) and published in Cairo.
 He also taught "History of Economic Theory" and "International Law" at Cairo University's French Faculty of Jurisprudence.

-The fall of fascism

-After the arrest of Mussolini in July 1943 and the launch of the long Anglo-American invasion of Italy, from the south, during 1944 Vittorelli made his way to Italy and joined the recently launched anti-monarchist anti-fascist Action Party (PdA).
+After the arrest and downfall of Benito Mussolini in July 1943 and the launch of the Anglo-American invasion of Southern Italy, Vittorelli made his way back to Italy and joined the recently launched anti-monarchist anti-fascist Action Party (PdA) in 1944.
 He accepted appointment as editor-in-chief of the Piedmont edition of the party's clandestine newspaper L'Italia Libera, following editor Ginzburg's arrest and death by torture.